Zagrios/bs-manager/README.md

   <h1><b>Version management</b></h1>
 </div>
 <div>
-  <p>With BSManager, manage your Beat Saber versions with ease, allowing the download of new versions and preserving
+  <p>With <a href="https://github.com/Zagrios/bs-manager">BSManager</a>, manage your <a href="https://beatsaber.com/">Beat Saber</a> versions with ease, allowing the download of new versions and preserving
     existing ones, provided that you own the game on a Steam or Oculus (PC) account.</p>
 </div>